Porfirio Rubirosa: Diplomat

 In 1931, Rubirosa met Rafael Trujillo at a country club.
-Trujillo asked to see him the next morning, and made him a lieutenant of his Presidential Guard.
-Their relationship lasted throughout their lives, went up and down, mostly close, but not without episodes of danger for Rubirosa, and defined his professional career when he became a diplomat of the Dominican Republic in 1936.
+The next morning, Trujillo made him a lieutenant of the Presidential Guard.
+This began a lifelong relationship between the two men.
+While there were rocky periods in the relationship between Rubirosa and Trujillo, Trujillo's patronage defined Rubirosa's professional career.
+Eventually, Rubirosa followed his father into diplomatic service, becoming a diplomat of the Dominican Republic in 1936.

-In this role, he was sent to embassies, first at Berlin (during the 1936 Olympic Games) and soon to Paris, where he spent most of his time; he also served at the embassies at Vichy, Buenos Aires, Rome, Havana (witnessing the Cuban Revolution), and Brussels.
-He was a frequent visitor to New York, Washington, Florida, and California.
-Rubirosa, who defined himself a Trujillista, moved freely among the rich and famous, made the connections, and kept the secrets.
-His 1938 divorce of Trujillo's daughter seemed, at least on the surface, to have little influence over his erstwhile father-in-law's affection for, or trust in, him.
-However, at times, when his escapades stirred up too much notoriety, Trujillo would dismiss him – as from his post in Paris in 1953 – or move him to another place.
-Trujillo recognized what an asset Rubirosa was for his regime, remarking: "He is good at his job, because women like him and he is a wonderful liar."
+In this role, he was sent to various embassies, first at Berlin (during the 1936 Olympic Games) and eventually to Paris, where he spent most of his time.
+Rubirosa would also serve at the embassies at Vichy, Buenos Aires, Rome, Havana (witnessing the Cuban Revolution), and Brussels.
+As an ally of the Trujillo regime, Rubirosa became an international socialite.

+His 1938 divorce from Trujillo's daughter had little affect on his relationship with the regime.
+However, Rubirosa's social life occasionally ignited scandals, motivating Trujillo to dismiss him – as from his post in Paris in 1953 – or transfer him to another diplomatic role.
+Despite Rubirosa's flamboyant lifestyle, Trujillo recognized him as an asset for the regime, remarking: "He is good at his job, because women like him and he is a wonderful liar."

-After Trujillo's assassination on May 30, 1961, Rubirosa supported his son as successor and attempted to persuade John F. Kennedy to help his government.
-When Ramfis Trujillo and his family fled the Dominican Republic, Rubirosa's career came to an end.
+After Trujillo's assassination on May 30, 1961, Rubirosa supported his son, Rafael "Ramfis" Trujillo, as successor and attempted to persuade John F. Kennedy to help his government.
+Ramfis, however, lived a hedonistic lifestyle similar to Rubirosa himself.
+After his father's assassination, Ramfis struggled to stabilize the country's political landscape and was overthrown.
+When Ramfis and his family fled the Dominican Republic, Rubirosa's career came to an end.
 On January 2, 1962, the Council of State removed him from his unique appointment as "Inspector of Embassies".
-After he lost his diplomatic immunity, he was questioned by the New York District Attorney concerning the disappearance of Trujillo opponents Sergio Bencosme in 1935 and Jesus Galíndez in 1956, but was never charged.
+After losing his diplomatic immunity, he was interrogated by the New York District Attorney concerning the disappearance of Trujillo opponents Sergio Bencosme in 1935 and Jesus Galíndez in 1956, but was never charged.